 Buntline was looking around for a new hero to update the Boone, Crockett, and Carson literary tradition.
 After meeting Buffalo Bill, he decided that this was the man.
 So his first book about him was called Buffalo Bill: King of the Border Men, and he attributed to William Cody exploits that in fact various other people had really done—for example, the killing of Chief Tall Bull.

 Cody hadn’t even been on the expedition that led to this chief’s death.
 The actual killer was a man named Major Frank North.
 Later on, Frank North worked in Cody’s show and became his partner on a ranch.
 But during the show, Cody would be depicted as doing this killing, which North himself had actually done.
 It must have been a very strange sensation for him—nightly reenacting the killing, with Cody rather than himself defeating the chief in single combat.

-Learn more: Struggles of the Plains Indians
+Learn more about America’s treatment of the Plains Indians